Daijaz/Presentation/README.md

 - 💞️ ABOUT ME
-   • My name is Miguel Osorio, I'm from colombia, 22 years old.
+   • My name is Miguel Osorio, I'm from colombia, 24 years old.
 I’m a responsible and disciplined person, I’ve excellent interpersonal abilities.
    I’m cursing 8 semesters in system engineering, I’m good in fields like programming, maths, and analysis of software.
 - 👋 FORMATION
-   •	System engineer in progress at Universidad Libre in Colombia, 100% scholarship.
+   •	System engineer  at Universidad Libre in Colombia.
 - 👀 EXPERIENCE
    •	Experience with maintenance of computers, cell phones, and tablets.
    •	Educational tutorials about programming and maths.